Street view of central Panevėžys

 A city on its own terms

 Panevėžys does not try to be Vilnius.
 It does not have a UNESCO old town or a famous castle.
 What it has is a comfortable, well-run city of 88,000 people on the banks of the Nevėžis river, a world-famous drama theatre, good cycling infrastructure, and easy access to some of the most beautiful lake country in the Baltics.
-For visitors willing to explore beyond the famous sights, it offers a genuine and unhurried Lithuanian experience.
+For visitors willing to explore beyond the famous sights, it offers a genuine, unhurried look at Lithuanian city life.

 The city was heavily damaged in both world wars and rebuilt under Soviet planning, which means the centre has a grid-like structure with wide boulevards rather than a medieval maze.
 This actually makes it very pleasant to navigate on foot or by bicycle.
 The riverside parklands are the city's green spine, and on a warm day they fill with walkers, cyclists, and families in a way that gives a clear and unposed picture of ordinary Lithuanian life.